 For more than 120 years, Teachers College has educated nearly 100,000 people from around the world.
 With a tradition of innovation and insight, Teachers College embraces three fields of study: education, psychology, and health.
 But Teachers College is more than a school for teachers.
 Students prepare for careers in all aspects of understanding, managing, and enhancing human potential and performance.

-lease complete and return a Veterans Benefits Enrollment Certification Form below to the Registrar's Office each term you wish to certify your enrollment with the VA.
-The Registrar's Office will start certifying enrollments the day after the add/drop period closes in a given term.
-There is no deadline to submit the form, though it is recommended to submit early in the term to ensure the VA submits payment in a timely manner.
-The form can be submitted in-person to the Registrar's Office (324 Thorndike Hall), by fax to (212) 678-3005, or via email to email@example.com.
+Please complete and return a Veterans Benefits Enrollment Certification Form below to the Registrar's Office each term you wish to certify your enrollment with the VA.
+There is no deadline to submit the form, though it is recommended to submit early to ensure the VA submits payment in a timely manner.
+The Registrar's Office will start certifying enrollments no earlier than 90 days prior to the start of the term benefits are requested as long as registration has been completed.
+Please note that the Office of the Registrar will review registration the day after the add/drop period closes and submit an adjustment if registration has changed since the first submission.
+The electronically signed Adobe form is submitted to the Registrar's Office via email to firstname.lastname@example.org.

 Teachers College has been approved by the US Department of Veterans Affairs to participate in the Yellow Ribbon GI Education Enhancement Program.
 In fact, all of the graduate and professional schools of Columbia University as well as the Undergraduate School of General Studies are proud participants in the Yellow Ribbon Program.